 These federal student loans typically do not require any demonstrated financial need.
 They are also not based on a student’s credit score.
-Students may apply on their own.
 No cosigner is needed.
 Schools determine how much a student may borrow in this type of program.
 This is based on other financial aid provided.
 It also is based on the cost of attendance.

 This type of loan is based on a student’s credit score.
 They are unsubsidized loans.
 They are typically meant for parents.
 They may also be used by grad students and professional students.
 The parent version is called a Parent PLUS loan.